gregorwolf/SAP-NPM-API-collection/apis/adp-common/README.md

 # Adaptation Project Common Package

-WARNING: This package is intended for usage only within SAP Business Application Studio and NOT VSCode
+WARNING: This package is intended for usage within SAP Business Application Studio.
+VSCode usage is in experimental mode.

 The package includes some joint business logic which is used by other Adaptation Project's packages.